watertap-org/reaktoro-pse/README.md

 The numeric derivatives carry additional errors that reduce accuracy in estimates of dual infeasibility.
 You can check which outputs in your Reaktoro block are exact, calculated, or numeric by using **your_reaktor_block.display_jacobian_outputs()**.

 If option "A" did not work, using exact derivatives can potentially solve this issue.
-This can be accomplished by using properties with exact derivatives listed in [JacoibanRows class](https://github.com/watertap-org/reaktoro-pse/blob/main/src/reaktoro_pse/core/reaktoro_jacobian.py).
+This can be accomplished by using properties with exact derivatives listed in [JacobianRows class](https://github.com/watertap-org/reaktoro-pse/blob/main/src/reaktoro_pse/core/reaktoro_jacobian.py).
 These properties can be used to write Pyomo constraints that calculate the desired property.
 These derivatvies can be used in two ways:
 - through use of ConvertedPropTypes, here we apply chain rule to calculate exact derivatives for desired function
 - through use of PyomoProperties, where we pass outputs with exact derivatives to a Pyomo constraint.